Exercise for Chronic Disease Relief

 Overall, all 3 types of exercises are important in an effective program.
 However, the list below demonstrates how a certain types of exercise can directly impact your specific health condition.

-Researchers and healthcare professionals have found that regular exercise reduces the risk of having a heart attack, particularly for people with coronary artery disease (CAD).
+Researchers and healthcare professionals have found that regular exercise reduces the risk of having a

 Specific benefits of exercise for people with heart disease include: